cyverse-vice/jupyterlab-kipoi/README.md

 ## Run Docker locally or on a Virtual Machine

-To run the RStudio container, you must first pull them from DockerHub, or activate a [CyVerse Account](https://user.cyverse.org/services/mine).
+To run the container, you must first pull them from DockerHub, or activate a [CyVerse Account](https://user.cyverse.org/services/mine).

-A Docker container for running RStudio is hosted on DockerHub.
+A Docker container hosted on DockerHub.

 ```
 docker pull cyversevice/<CONTAINER-NAME-HERE>:<TAG>